pranav-walunj1/Context_aware_hand_gesture_recognition/README.md

 ## Overview

-In shared industrial workspaces, robots must reliably identify *which* person they should respond to — not just *what* gesture is being made.
+In shared industrial workspaces, robots must reliably identify *which* person they should respond to and not just *what* gesture is being made.
 This paper introduces a **two-step hierarchical detection framework** that solves this fundamental user-identification problem, enabling truly user-aware human-robot collaboration.

-The system first identifies the primary worker and their engagement state using body skeleton data, then — and only then — activates gesture recognition via hand landmarks.
+The system first identifies the primary worker and their engagement state using body skeleton data, then and only then it activates gesture recognition via hand landmarks.
 By decoupling **WHO** from **WHAT**, the framework eliminates false triggers from bystanders and creates a safer, more reliable interaction loop.

 ---